fluencelabs/js-client/README.md

 ## Low level usage

 JS client also has an API for low level interaction with AVM and Marine JS.
-It could be handy in advanced scenarios when a user fetches Air dynamically or generates Air without default Aqua compiler.
+It could be handy in advanced scenarios when a user fetches AIR dynamically or generates AIR without default Aqua compiler.

 `callAquaFunction` Allows to call aqua function without schema.

 `registerService` Gives an ability to register service without schema.
 Passed `service` could be

 - Plain object.
-In this case all function properties will be registered as Air service functions.
+In this case all function properties will be registered as AIR service functions.
 - Class instance.
-All class functions without inherited ones will be registered as Air service functions.
+All class methods without inherited ones will be registered as AIR service functions.

 ## Development